 Judging by the name, temperatures do rise in a pattern that resembles a “zig-zag.”
 In this pattern, the temperatures may rise, fall slightly, then rise again for a few days.

 6. Ovulation Dip (Dip Before Rise):

 Some women do tend to observe a slight temperature dip right before ovulation and its subsequent temperature rise.
-This is, in fact, is known as an “ovulation dip.”
-For those who are lucky and do experience this dip consistently throughout their cycles, it can also serve as a (very) that the ovulation will be occurring soon.
+This is, in fact, known as an “ovulation dip.”
+For those who are lucky and do experience this dip consistently throughout their cycles, it can also serve as a (very) that ovulation will be occurring soon.
 One also needs to keep in mind that just because one experiences a dip, it does not necessarily mean that ovulation is coming.
 In other words, it is also possible that one can experience a dip but it is actually not followed by a sustained rise.
 An individual dip cannot tell one anything about ovulation or one’s fertility treatment in Hyderabad so one needs to make sure that one confirms that ovulation occurred by looking for a subsequent temperature rise.

 7. Ambiguous Thermal Shift:

 Unfortunately, not all thermal shifts are rather clear or obvious.
 With this kind of pattern, it can indeed be tough to pinpoint when exactly ovulation does occur.
 Shifts can rather be ambiguous for a number of reasons: temperatures rise slowly; some dips occur, or data could be missing or conflicting.

 Women record BBT Thermal Shift charts with no clear patterns of high and low temperatures even when they are doing all the “DOs” in our “DOs and DON’Ts of BBT Charting.”